 A historical survey of Islamic civilization in global perspective.
 Chronological coverage of social, political, economic and cultural history are balanced with focused attention to special topics, which include: aspects of Islam as religion; science, medicine and technology in Islamic societies; art and architecture; philosophy and theology; interaction between Islamdom and Christendom; Islamic history in the Middle East, South Asia, Southeast Asia, and Central Asia as well as Africa; European colonialism; globalization of Islam and contemporary Islam.

-Continuation of Arab 208D.
+This course is a continuation of Intermediate Arabic II.
 Competence in reading, writing, speaking, listening and culture is developed through intensive exposure to classical and modern standard Arabic in its written and audiovisual forms.
-Prerequisite: grade of B- or better in Arab 208D or placement by examination.
-Three class hours a week with one additional laboratory hour as assigned by instructor.
+Prerequisite: Grade of B- or better in L49 208D or placement by examination.
+Note: L75 5075 is intended for graduate students only.

-A continuation of Arab 307D.
-Continued integration of language development through reading, writing, speaking and listening activities centered on advanced authentic material.
-This semester proves critical for making the transition from Modern Arabic to Classical Arabic, including Qur’anic Arabic.
-Continued development of colloquial Arabic.
-Prerequisite: Arab 307D or equivalent.
+This course is a continuation of Third-Level Arabic I. The continued integration of language development will occur through reading, writing, speaking, and listening activities centered around advanced authentic material.
+This semester will prove critical for making the transition from modern Arabic to classical Arabic, including Qur'anic Arabic.
+There will also be focus on the continued development of colloquial Arabic.
+Prerequisite: Grade of B- or better in L49 3075 or placement by examination.
+Note: L75 5085 is intended for graduate students only.

 L49 Arab 313C Islamic History: 600-1200